Stadio: Formation and early recordings

 The group had a long-standing arrangement as an accompanying band to Lucio Dalla, a Bologna-born singer.
 Stadio had its first notable public appearance in the mid-1970s, when the group appeared on Lucio Dalla's 1975 collaborative album with Roberto Roversi, Anidride Solforosa (Italian for "sulfur dioxide").
 The members of Stadio on this album were Giovanni Pezzoli playing the drums, Marco Nanni playing the bass and Fabio Liberators playing the keyboard.
 The same musicians were featured on Dalla's 1977 album Com'è profondo il mare (How deep is the sea?).

 The next Lucio Dalla single was released in February 1979 and a new Stadio member was introduced: guitarist Ricky Portera.
 This release, on the eve of the Banana Republic tour, saw Lucio Dalla and Francesco De Gregori (normally accompanied by Cyan) side-by-side.
 The line-up included the keyboard player and backing vocalist Gaetano Curreri, a future singer of the band.
-The official founding of the group came in the spring of 1981 during the summer tour by Lucio Dalla, when Stadio offered their first two songs, "Grande figlio di puttana" (big motherfucker) and the energetic "Chi te l'ha detto" (Who told you that?), respectively on the B and A side of their first single, which came out at the end of that year.
+The official founding of the group came in the spring of 1981 during the summer tour by Lucio Dalla, when Stadio offered their first two songs, "Grande figlio di puttana" (major son of a bitch) and the energetic "Chi te l'ha detto" (Who told you that?), respectively on the B and A side of their first single, which came out at the end of that year.
 The two songs are included in the soundtrack of Carlo Verdone's film Borotalco, along with the song "Un fiore per Hal" (A flower for Hal), also published on the band's first LP, Stadio, which came out in the spring of 1982 for RCA Records, with the participation of Lucio Dalla, Ron and Jimmy Villotti as guests.